-Id.
+1d.
 COHORTING

-1:8:J Where feasible, establish stable cohorts: groups should be no larger than can be accommodated by the space available to provide 35 squar e feet per person, including staff.

-The hybrid model limits class size s to less than 15 students per class.
-This model split s classes in half and students in the two halves of the
+OHA/ODE RequirementsHybrid/Onsite Plan☑Where feasible, establish stable cohorts: groups should be no larger than can be accommodated by the space available to provide 35 square feet per person, including staff.The hybrid model limits class sizes to less than 15 students per class.
+This model splits classes in half and students in the two halves of the

-- The smaller the coho rt, the less risk of spreading disease.
-As cohort groups increase in size, the risk of spreading disease increases. - IZI Each school must have a system for daily logs to ensure contract tracing among the cohort {see section la of the Ready Schools, Safe Learners guidance). - [8J Minimize inter action between students in different stable cohorts {e.g., access to restrooms, activities, common areas).
-Provide access to All Gender/Gender Neutral restrooms. - IZI Cleaning and wiping surfaces {e.g., desks, door handles, etc.) must be maintained between multiple student uses, even in the same cohort. - IZI Design cohorts such that all students (including those protected under ADA and IDEA) maintain access to general education, grade level learning standards, and peers. - IZI Staff who interact with multiple stable cohort s must wash/sanitize their hands between interactions with different stable coho rt s.
+OH/ A/ODE Requirements Hybrid/Onsite Plan The smaller the cohort, the less risk of spreading disease.
+As cohort groups increase in size, the risk of spreading disease increases. class do not mix.
+Between groups (on Wednesdays and on Fridays) custodial staff will provide deep cleaning of classrooms. $\boxtimes$ Each school must have a system for daily logs to ensure contract tracing among the cohort (see section 1a of the Ready Schools, Safe Learners guidance).
+Lunch will frequently occur in classrooms, but when students gather in the cafeteria, tables will be arranged such that there is physical distancing between cohorts.
+Only three cohorts will be scheduled in Minimize interaction between students in different stable cohorts (e.g., access to restrooms, activities, common areas).
+Provide the cafeteria simultaneously. access to All Gender/Gender Neutral restrooms.
+Cleaning and wiping surfaces (e.g., desks, door handles, etc.) must be maintained between multiple student uses, even in the same cohort.
+Seating charts will be used on the bus and in classrooms to allow for contact tracing.
+When students move from place to place, they will be arranged in the same matter as their classroom seating chart.
+The bus drivers and teaches will have seating charts on file in the main office $\boxtimes$ Design cohorts such that all students (including those protected under ADA and IDEA) maintain access to general education, grade level learning standards, and peers. of each school and the district office to allow for contract tracing.
+Primary restrooms are adjacent to the classroom so students should Staff who interact with multiple stable cohorts must wash/sanitize their hands between interactions with different stable cohorts. not interact with others when using those restrooms.
+For older students who use common (hallway) restrooms, they will be taught to socially distance while using the restroom Recess will occur in cohorts.
+There will be 15 minutes between cohorts at which time, equipment will be sanitized by professional assistant (PA) staff.
+Staff who work with multiple cohorts (PA's, OT, nurse, principals, the superintendent, specialists, special education personnel, Title personnel, etc.) will be trained to wash their hands and sanitize between work with students of different cohorts.
+A portion of these services will be conducted via virtual media to reduce contacts.